tomvantilburg89/RickAndMortyChallenge/README.md

 - `BAXRMC-14` Show all characters that exist (or are last seen) in a given dimension
   - Updated readme.md developer flow log at `BAXRMC-13`
   - Added functionality to retrieve by Dimension in the LocationService
+  - Create Dimension Controller, use LocationController as reference.
+    -
   -

 ---